akisute/DaggeredAndroid/README.md

 An easy way to integrate Dagger DI with Android applications.
 DaggeredAndroid provides you some convinient base classes to integrate.

+Currently DaggeredAndroid runs with Dagger version 1.2.2.
+DaggeredAndroid requires Android SDK target version 11 (4.0) or later.

 ## Install

 Copy all .java files in `com.akisute.android.daggered` under `lib/src/main/java` into your project, then resolve dependencies by adding following libraries into your project as well:

-* dagger 1.2.+ (`com.squareup.dagger:dagger:1.2.+`)
+* dagger 1.2.2 (`com.squareup.dagger:dagger:1.2.2`)
-* dagger-compiler 1.2.+ (`com.squareup.dagger:dagger-compiler:1.2.+`)
+* dagger-compiler 1.2.2 (`com.squareup.dagger:dagger-compiler:1.2.2`)

+You may also build the project using gradle or Android Studio.
+Execute the task `jar` and you'll find a jar built under `build/libs/` directory.

-Install via maven or gradle is currently not available.
+Installing this library via maven or gradle is currently not available.

 ### support-v4 and support-v7 version

-There are sublibraries which supports android-support-v4 and android-support-v7 classes as well.
-You can find them under `lib-support-v4/src/main/java` and  `lib-support-v7/src/main/java`, respectively.

-Additionaly, You need to add following support libraries:

-* support-v4 latest (`com.android.support:support-v4`)
-    * Required for lib-support-v4
-    * Required for lib-support-v7
-* appcompat-v7 latest (`com.android.support:appcompat-v7`)
-    * Required for lib-support-v7
+From DaggeredAndroid 2.0.0, Support libraries such as support-v4 and support-v7 are no longer supported by DaggeredAndroid.

 ## Usage

 As mentioned first, DaggeredAndroid is just a set of abstract base classes of Application, Activity, Fragment and Service.
 So you need to subclass them in order to integrate DaggeredAndroid.

-Options without subclassing provided base classes are currently not available yet.
+Options without subclassing provided base classes will not be available due to several technical restrictions.

 ### Making modules with DaggeredAndroid